chagasdecastro/chagasdecastro/README.md

 - a biologist with interest in web development 🌱
 - systems analysis and development student
-- currently learning HTML, CSS and JavaScript
+- currently learning HTML, CSS, JavaScript and Python

 Let's be friends!